MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 **Good to know:** A podcast is an RSS-feed containing a list of items featuring the special `enclosure` tag.
 This special tag has the `url` attribute pointing to an audio file on the web.
 The file ending for a podcast is often `.rss` or `.xml`.

-**Troubleshooting:**
-* if you are playing YouTube clips, they might break off and/or stutter.
-This is a buffering issue.
-See troubleshooting at the end of this document.
-* if you add a web stream or URL which is invalid, this might create the audio player to revert to what it played the last time it was launched.
-If your Phoniebox seems to become erratic, check the URLs in your audio folder.

 ## <a name="webapp"></a>The Phoniebox Web App

 You can control the Phoniebox with your mobile phone, smart TV or through a browser on a computer.
 On any device connected to the same WiFi home network as your Phoniebox, open the browser and type in the static IP address of your Phoniebox.
 If you do this on your phone, the web app should something look like this: